-Choice of the data of real GDP instead of GDP measured in PPP terms was made due to: (1) data is available for the whole analyzed period for all countries29, which gives us balanced panel with 17 annual observations for each object.
-PPP data is available for the whole period only for EU-15, while for other countries/regions it is far more restricted (for instance, data for Serbia and Montenegro is available only since 2000); (2) if we find that real GDP and GDP in PPP are closely correlated, we could argue that real GDP is as appropriate measure for development gap as GDP in PPP.
+Choice of real GDP data instead of GDP measured in PPP terms was made due to he following reasons: (1) data are available for the whole analyzed period for all countries29, which gives us a balanced panel with 17 annual observations for each object.
+PPP data are available for the whole period only for EU-15, while for other countries/regions it is far more restricted (for instance, data for Serbia and Montenegro are available only since 2000); (2) if we find that real GDP and GDP (PPP) are closely correlated, we could argue that real GDP is as appropriate for measuring development gap as GDP (PPP).

-We test both the long run and short run relationship between these two measures of income.
-In order to test the long-run relationship, we use Pedroni cointegration test30.
-For testing of the short-run relationship an error correction model is used.31
+We tested both the long run and short run relationships between these two measures of income.
+In order to test the long-run relationship, we used Pedroni cointegration test30.
+For testing the short-run relationship, an error correction model was used31.